e271828e/Flight.jl/docs/notes/design/framework_spec.md

 stage membership change, [§12.1](#121-three-strata)).

-**Visibility.** Which ports exist at all is a declaration-layer decision: the output contract *is* the public interface, and stage-function results outside it are private intermediates declared via `local_types` — non-connectable, presentation-filtered, see [§11.3](#113-visibility-the-contract-is-the-interface).
+**Visibility.** Which ports exist at all is a declaration-layer decision: the output contract *is* the public interface, and stage-function results outside it never enter the table at all — they ride the stage's `w` return down to the component's own later functions, private by construction, see [§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws), [§11.3](#113-visibility-the-contract-is-the-interface).
 (A presentational
 *unlisted* flag — skipped in logs and GUI but still connectable — was rejected: it pretends privacy without enforcing it, and its motivating case, RNG state feeding the component's own update, dissolves entirely once the update function reads `z`